Home » Design Ideas & Inspirations » 15 Best Interior Design Books for Interior Designers and Students in 2023

 7. Evocative Style by Kelly Wearstler

-Kelly Wearstler is one of the leading interior designers, known for her bold style and sophisticated blending.
+Kelly Wearstler is one of the leading interior designers, known for her bold style and sophisticated blending of rustic with contemporary.

-It’s full of whimsical and elegant ideas of bold color palettes and geometric artwork as she’s pushing boundaries with her creative and rich modern interiors.
+The book is a testament to her whimsy and elegance in applying bold color palettes and geometric artwork while she pushes boundaries with her creative and rich modern interiors.

 Image Credit: Amazon.com